nixworks/public/news/2013/05/12/index.md

 _Context: Sichuan Province, mining accident_

 ### [The first group of what is an expected to be more than a trillion 17-year cicadas to emerge in the eastern United States is spotted in North Carolina. ](/news/2013/05/12/the-first-group-of-what-is-an-expected-to-be-more-than-a-trillion-17-year-cicadas-to-emerge-in-the-eastern-united-states-is-spotted-in-north.md)
 The &#034;Swarmagaddon,&#034;-a cicada invasion as many people call, that is expected to engulf much of the United States&#039; Atlantic seaboard over the next few weeks touched off this week in North Carolina.
-Its bugs number in the billions and will outnumber humans in the affected areas by ratios as high as 600 to 1.
+Its bugs number in the billions and will outnumber humans in the affected areas by ratios...

 ### [WHO says that it appears likely the novel coronavirus can be transmitted from close person-to-person contact. ](/news/2013/05/12/who-says-that-it-appears-likely-the-novel-coronavirus-can-be-transmitted-from-close-person-to-person-contact.md)
 The World Health Organization warns that it appears &quot;increasingly&quot; likely that the new coronavirus can be passed between people in close contact.